 Ultimately, the essence of discovering your Life’s Task lies in honoring the signals that arise from your primal core.
 Trust that you possess the innate wisdom to guide you toward your authentic path.
 Reconnect with your interests, reflect meaningfully, and embrace the journey with open arms.
 Doing so will illuminate a path toward a life of passion, purpose, and profound satisfaction.

-This article is a part of The Daily Laws Series based on the book by Robert Greene.
+This article is a part of the Reflections on The Daily Laws Series based on Robert Greene’s book.